Electric potential energy: Energy stored in electronic elements

 where integration is over the entire volume of the dielectric.

 These latter two expressions are valid only for cases when the smallest increment of charge is zero ($dq \to 0$) such as dielectrics in the presence of metallic electrodes or dielectrics containing many charges.

+Note that a virtual experiment based on the energy transfer between capacitor plates reveals that an additional term should be taken into account when dealing with semiconductors for instance.
+While this extra energy cancels when dealing with insulators, the derivation predicts that it cannot be ignored as it may exceed the polarization energy.